temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 # Workflow scopes and Cancellation

-In the Node SDK, Workflows are represented internally by a tree of scopes where the main function runs in the root scope.
+In the Node SDK, Workflows are represented internally by a tree of scopes.
+The main function runs in the root scope.
 Cancellation propagates from outer scopes to inner ones and is handled by catching `CancelledError`s thrown by cancellable operations (see below).